-When looking at logs or slabs, Old growth has a deeper red tone and tighter grain while New growth is brighter and has much wider grain.
-When we deal with salvage Old Growth it is rare to find sap wood still on the log or piece of wood.
-This is because the sap wood is the first to rot off while lying on the forest floor.
-New growth always has sap wood on it because it was not lying around long enough for it to rot off.
+When looking at logs or slabs, old-growth has a deeper red tone and tighter grain.
+New growth is brighter and has a much wider grain.
+When we deal with salvaged old growth it is rare to find sapwood still on the log or piece of wood.
+This is because the sapwood is the first to rot off while the wood is lying on the forest floor.
+New growth almost always has intact sapwood, because it was not lying around long enough for it to rot off.

-The differences between the Old Growth and New Growth are also very evident when it comes to wood working and finishing.
-During my experiences working with both types, I feel that Old growth is easier and nicer to sand/finish then New growth is.
-I feel that it has to do with the grain structure and density of the wood.
-Old growth is harder and has more depth and grain variation including Curly grain, Burl and combinations of both.
+The differences between old-growth and new growth are also very evident when it comes to woodworking and finishing.
+From my experiences working with both types, I feel that old growth is easier and nicer to sand/finish than new growth because of the grain structure and density of the wood.
+Old-growth is harder and has more depth and grain variation, including curly grain, burl, and combinations of both.
 New growth can also have some grain variation but it is not as intense.